Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 const metricsQueryClient = new MetricsQueryClient(credential);
 ```

-By default, the above clients will point to the Azure Public Cloud - `https://management.azure.com`.
-If required, the clients could be configured for non-public cloud usage as follows:
+#### Configure clients for non-public Azure clouds

+By default, `LogsQueryClient` and `MetricsQueryClient` are configured to connect to the public Azure cloud.
+These can be configured to connect to non-public Azure clouds by passing in the correct `endpoint` argument: For example:

 ```ts
 import { DefaultAzureCredential } from "@azure/identity";